Gold Open Access

 Wiley

-• Corresponding authors of Charles University have the opportunity to take advantage of the full waiver of the APC publication fee in Wiley's hybrid journals.
+• Corresponding authors of Charles University have the opportunity to take advantage of the full waiver of the APC publication fee in all hybrid journals.

-• Charles University has allocated a total of 117 of these tokens for its authors for the year 2023.
+• Charles University will have allocated a total of about 113 of these tokens for its authors for the year 2024.
+In order to use the tokens, it is necessary to fulfill the additional conditions listed above.

 • More information can be found on the CzechELib website.